 - A reviewers should act promptly, submitting a report in a timely manner.

 - Reviewers should not use or disclose unpublished information, arguments, or interpretations contained in a manuscript under consideration, except with the consent of the author.

 - At no time is personal criticism of the author ever considered to be appropriate when reviewing their work.

-- A reviewer should retain or copy the submitted manuscript in any form; to comply with data protection regulations, as appropriate.
+- A reviewers should retain or copy the submitted manuscript in any form; to comply with data protection regulations, as appropriate.